Bjeeeern/handmade/README.md

 I had two repositories before but now all code for the enginge just lives here in the Code folder for simplicitys sake.

-The repository is named after the quite amazing [Handmade Hero](https://handmadehero.org/) web series which I am working my way through, learning how to make this stuff.
+The repository is named after the quite amazing [Handmade Hero](https://handmadehero.org/) web series which I am working my way through (_ep.
+240~_), learning how to make this stuff.
 Everything in the repository is written by hand by me apart from a couple of functions in math.h that I will revisit once I start optimizing things.

 Most recently I added a rigid body 3D physics system and started on multithreaded asset-streaming.
 This temporarily broke alot of things like glyph generation and since I haven't fixed that yet and since I removed the demo code for the physics part and changed it to a game based on moving around a alphabet grid the demo looks quite boring right now.